When is it time to see an orthopedic doctor?

 - Orthopedic Surgery Center

-Aside from an orthopedic doctor, however, there are other types of specialists that you may consider for your neck and back pain, including the following:
+There are other types of specialists that you may consider for your neck and back pain, including the following:

 - Osteopathic physician

-Regardless of whether you see an orthopedic doctor or another type of medical specialist, you should always consider a course of non-invasive treatment before you undergo a spine operation.
+Regardless of whether you see an orthopedic doctor or another type of medical specialist, you should always consider a course of noninvasive treatment before you undergo a spine operation.
 This conservative rehabilitation may include mild exercise, acupuncture, pain medication, steroid injections and physical therapy.

 If these remedies prove ineffective, consider visiting the orthopedic surgeons at Laser Spine Institute.
 Our state-of-the-art facilities perform minimally invasive procedures that allow for shorter recovery periods and far less risk than traditional open back surgery.^ Contact us today take the first step toward rediscovering a life without spine pain.

 Our procedures use a small incision that is muscle sparing to provide our patients with lasting relief from their symptoms.
 Since 2005, we have had the pleasure of helping more than 75,000 patients recapture their lives from their chronic spine conditions.
 To determine if you are a potential candidate for our outpatient procedures, reach out to our dedicated team today and ask for a free MRI review.*